 Great news!
 As part of the phased plan to reopen New York we have been given permission to open our outdoor tennis courts.
 This outdoor tennis program will give you online reservation access to both clubs once all are open.
 4 courts at Jefferson Valley and 6 at Briarcliff.
 If you registered already at Jefferson Valley, no need to register again for Briarcliff.
-These courts are available to members of both Jefferson Valley and Briarcliff, as well as Non-Members for one low fee of $89 per month.
+These courts are available to members of both Jefferson Valley and Briarcliff, as well as Non-Members.
 To provide flexible summer options, you are not locked in and can choose not to renew after a month.
 There will also be no court fees associated with this Outdoor Tennis Program, however registration is required.

 It is important for you to know that tennis will be a bit different than you’re used to during this phase of our reopening.
 We will be operating according to guidance given by New York State and the United States Tennis Association.
 As a result, the following guidelines are subject to change as these organizations respond to the ongoing crisis.